 The Beacon Program has been a vital partner in the efforts of local housing organizations and agencies across the Antelope Valley and LA County.
-Our goal is to assess homeless individuals and matching them to appropriate, supportive, housing options and services.
+Our goal is to assess individuals that participate in out outreach and matching them to appropriate, supportive options and services.

 WHAT DOES HOME LOOK LIKE WHEN YOU DON’T HAVE ONE?

 For Michael, it was a piece of cardboard and a blanket behind a bush on the 14 Freeway off-ramp.
 For Henry, an abandoned warehouse, where he slept on the floor with other crack addicts.
 For single mom Laura and her 8-year-old son, a dark, dank, rat-infested garage.
 Homelessness is awful.
 And in the Antelope Valley, it’s awfully rampant.
 There are up to 4,000 homeless individuals in our community.

 While few of them find shelter some nights, many more are left on the streets.
 That’s men, women, and children living on the streets.
 Meanwhile, the number of homeless families is on the rise.
 That’s not a pretty picture.
 It’s not right.
 The SEF Beacon Program is all about restoring the dignity and worth of our homeless friends — to help them transform from the inside out.
 For good.